 It's not a new concept to have multiple payment networks in the U.S. market.
 It drives choice, innovation and ubiquity.

-In fact, we're already operating in an environment where there are multiple real-time payment networks, including Visa Direct, MasterCard MoneySend and TCH RTP.
+In fact, we were already operating in an environment where there were multiple real-time payment networks, including Visa Direct, MasterCard MoneySend and RTP® network from The Clearing House.
 Each has its advantages.
-Having more options expands the availability of real-time services to the maximum number of stakeholders, from consumers to businesses to financial institutions and Fintechs.
+Having more options expands the availability of real-time services to the maximum number of stakeholders, from consumers to businesses to financial institutions and fintechs.

-FedNow is going to be another alternative for the market, and it's a clear endorsement for the importance of real time to financial institutions and the U.S. economy.
+The FedNow Service is going to be another alternative for the market, and it's a clear endorsement for the importance of real time to financial institutions and the U.S. economy.

-What are financial institutions' most common questions around FedNow?
+What are financial institutions' most common questions around the FedNow Service?

 They're also asking how to deploy solutions that can grow and expand to support future networks and consumer-facing capabilities.
 They recognize that meeting both near- and long-term requirements can be complex, so they're looking for partners that can deliver solutions that grow as new networks and applications come along.
 No one wants to implement a solution only to see it become obsolete.

-The FedNow announcement underscores the need for a strategic payments strategy and partner.
+The recent launch underscores the need for a strategic payments strategy and partner.
 That partner should be able to connect financial institutions to any network and facilitate real-time connections at the core and application layers so the actual transaction is simple, secure and seamless for the consumer.

 What are the other factors financial institutions should consider in devising their strategies?